 - Clarity: May indicate the presence of white particles floating in urine.
 The white particles can make the urine look cloudy.
 It can be due to the presence of bacteria or due to calcium phosphate crystals.
-Sometimes vaginal discharge in women can contaminate the urine and make it look turbid.
+Sometimes discharge in women can contaminate the urine and make it look turbid.

 - Odor: No strong smell is observed, but it has a slightly “nutty” odor.
 However, eating certain foods can influence urine smell.
 For example, after eating asparagus, alcohol, onion, garlic, the urine will smell more than normal.

 - Specific Gravity: Checks the amount of substances in the urine.

 - pH: Measures the level of acidity.

 - Glucose: In healthy individuals, urine does not contain glucose.
 However, a person suffering from diabetes passes glucose in his urine.

 - Nitrites: They are present in the urine persons diagnosed with urinary tract infection (UTI).

 - Leukocytes: May indicate that the person is suffering from UTI.